Sagnik-Coder24/tictactoe/README.md

 - **React.js**: A JavaScript library for building user interfaces, used to create the game's interactive components.
 - **HTML5**: The standard markup language for structuring the game layout.
 - **CSS3**: Used for styling the game interface, providing a visually appealing design.
+- **Sass**: For advanced styling and better organization of styles.
 - **JavaScript**: The programming language used for implementing game logic and interactivity.
 - **Git**: Version control system used for tracking changes and collaboration.
 - **GitHub**: Platform for hosting the repository and facilitating contributions.